 MuckRock Foundation’s Hacking History Freedom of Information Act project, which aims to educate the public on the cyber domain, government investigations, and hacktivism by identifying and filing Freedom of Information Act (FOIA) requests for the hundreds of thousands of pages of documents on hackers, hacking groups, and high profile hacks.
 With over 500 FOIA requests filed, this project is informing the public's understanding of the political and legal dimensions of online privacy, digital speech and political organizing, and criminal law relating to cybersecurity through the release and analysis of primary source documents.

-The Surveillance Technology Oversight Project (S.T.O.P.), a nonprofit that litigates and advocates for privacy while working to abolish local governments’ systems of mass surveillance.
-Our grant to S.T.O.P. will support their work studying the impact of legislation modeled on the Community Control of Police Surveillance (CCOPS) project, which has passed in over a dozen towns, cities, and counties.
-S.T.O.P. will examine the range of statutes that have been enacted to date, create a framework for evaluating the implementation of specific CCOPS laws in varying jurisdictions, and will then apply that framework to the first round of NYPD privacy and surveillance technology use policies from the recently passed POST Act.
+The Surveillance Technology Oversight Project (S.T.O.P.) is a non-profit advocacy organization and legal services provider that litigates and advocates for privacy, working to abolish local governments’ systems of mass surveillance.
+S.T.O.P. is producing two educational reports on the impact of Community Control of Police Surveillance (CCOPS) Legislation.
+The Community Control of Police Surveillance (CCOPS) is a combined effort by a wide range of nonprofits focused on increasing community oversight of and transparency about privacy-invasive technologies used by government agencies and departments throughout the country.
+Legislation modeled on the CCOPS initiative has passed in over a dozen towns, cities, and counties.
+The first report, “New CCOPS on the Beat”, was released in February 2021.
+It examined the range of statutes that have been enacted to date, creating a framework for evaluating the implementation of specific CCOPS laws in varying jurisdictions.
+A second report will apply this framework to the first round of NYPD privacy and use policies per the POST Act.